Key Takeaways

 Fail: Dead-end responses with no context handoff; hallucinated answers when knowledge is absent

+This is the rung 2 question, and it doubles as the multi-brand question.
 Most AI agent platforms are built for single-brand, single-product companies.
 They break — or require separate instances — when you introduce the complexity that describes your actual environment.

 If the vendor's answer is "you'd run separate instances per brand," you are not buying one platform.
 You are buying three platforms, three admin overheads, three maintenance streams, and three bills that compound as you add brands.

-Question 5: What does this cost when AI conversation volume triples?
+Question 6: What does this cost when AI conversation volume triples?

 Run the pricing model forward before you negotiate.
 Per-session pricing is the specific model to stress-test: